 Fall is coming fast, but in the meantime the weather is hot, hot, hot.
 This is the perfect time to take your rig up to the mountains to enjoy the cooler weather, beauty and fresh air.
-A while back, TAP went up to the Eastern Sierra and checked out White Mountain road.
+A while back, TAP went up to the Eastern Sierra and checked out the overland worthy White Mountain road.
 Check out the write-up, including directions how to get there and what type of rig is needed below and “TAP into Adventure!”

 |GPS||N37 16.95 W118 09.03|